VijeshVS/auto-pilot/Readme.md

 - **Built with LangChain & LangGraph:** Efficiently utilizes LangChain and LangGraph to process and execute commands.
 - **Reason + Act Agent:** An intelligent agent that reasons through user queries and takes appropriate actions to provide accurate and relevant responses.
 - **Powered by LLaMA 8B via Groq:** Uses the LLaMA 8B model, available through the Groq platform, for AI-driven responses.
-- **Dynamic Tool Calling:** The assistant utilizes an `execute_command` tool to run user-requested commands dynamically.
+- **Dynamic Tool Calling:** The assistant utilizes the required tools to run user-requested commands dynamically.
 - **Cross-Platform Adaptability:** Auto Pilot intelligently adjusts commands based on the operating system it is running on.

 ## Tech Stack